 The information in these guidelines is aimed to assist healthcare professionals in developing countries to optimise the clinical practice they are able to give in their particular centre.
 In many cases, subsequent referral to a centre with greater expertise is appropriate.

-The Life for a Child Annual Report 2012 showcases this achievement and more, demonstrating how the Programme is going from strength to strength and concretely making a difference to the lives of thousands of young people living with diabetes in the developing world.
+The Life for a Child Annual Report 2013 showcases how LFAC is going from strength to strength and concretely making a difference to the lives of thousands of young people living with diabetes in the developing world.
 Click on the image above to download the Report (pdf, 8MB).